 You and up to 3 of your friends board a toboggan and slide down an ice-covered chute and slide on to Lake Placid’s Mirror Lake.
 When conditions are just right you could slide up to 1,000 feet!

 The opening date depends on when Mirror Lake becomes safe to slide on.
-This activity is cash only and is only operated during good weather conditions.
+This is one of the few Lake Placid winter activities that is cash only.
+Additionally, it is only operated during good weather conditions, so plan accordingly.
 For pricing and more information, visit the Toboggan Chute website.